 Africana Studies welcomes students who are double majors in the College.
 In addition, the flexibility of our major and minor draws interested individuals from the Colleges of Business, Science, Engineering, and Architecture.
 We encourage you to discover how our major fits with your future plans and course of study here at Notre Dame.

-Questions about our major?
+Questions about our major, supplementary major, or minor?
 Contact Director of Undergraduate Studies Maria McKenna.